Skip to Main Content

 Home equity loan products offered

-Unlock offers home equity agreements (HEAs), rather than a line of credit (HELOC) or loan.
-Essentially, the company gives you money — called an investment payment — in exchange for a portion of your home’s equity up to 10 years in the future.
-You can buy out the company’s share in your home at any time during this term, or choose to sell your home at any time, at which point you’ll pay the company what you owe.
+Unlock offers a home equity agreement (HEA) rather than a line of credit (HELOC) or loan.
+Essentially, the company is an investor: It pays you funds in exchange for a portion of your home’s equity, which it’ll cash in up to 10 years in the future.
+You can buy out the company’s share in your home at any time during this term, or choose to sell your home at any time, at which point you’ll pay the company’s investment back.
 Unlike a HELOC or equity loan, you won’t have to worry about monthly payments or interest during the term.

 Types of fees charged